-Our policy and the programme of study are available on the school website.
+Our policy is available on the school website.
+Lesson plans with regard to Relationships and Sex Education are sent to parents prior to delivery of the lessons.
 If you require a printed copy of the documents, please speak to the school office.
 The teachers are always happy to talk about the content of our PSHE curriculum.